Nielsen study tracks what consumers would be willing to trade for environment

 “As global concern and awareness for the environment continues to grow, consumers worldwide are demanding more action from retailers and consumer packaged goods manufacturers to protect the environment,” said Shuchi Sethi, vice president of Nielsen Customized Research.
 “While eco-friendly packaging might not be the top priority for shoppers today, it’s certainly a growing priority the food industry cannot ignore.”

-According to studies conducted using Nielsen’s proprietary pack research system, packs@work, food retailers and manufacturers do strive to meet consumer demand for more eco-friendly packaging solutions that minimize impact on the environment.
+According to studies conducted using Nielsen’s proprietary pack research system, [email protected], food retailers and manufacturers do strive to meet consumer demand for more eco-friendly packaging solutions that minimize impact on the environment.
 “In more eco-aware markets, including the U.S., there is an increasing expectation of packaging with minimal environmental impact, although for most consumers, this doesn’t necessarily translate into a willingness to pay more,” said Sethi.
 “What most consumers expect is packaging that provides an added ‘feel eco-good factor’ by minimizing environmental impacts.”

 “We are starting to see some backlash against plastics that are not recyclable, or whose chemical composition may lead to tainting or degradation of product quality,” Sethi concluded.